siddhardhan/servicenow-devops-custom-tool-example/README.md

 **Response Details:**
 - Returns between 10 and 26 evidences per request
-- Each evidence has a unique appID (A through Z)
+- Each evidence has a unique appID representing a specific service (e.g., "Corpsite", "Cruz Bike Rentals")
 - Evidence type is determined by controlId
 - Evidence status is randomly either "SUCCESS" or "FAILED"
 - Each evidence has a unique 32-character sysID with "sys_" prefix